Deadlines for employers with 16+ employees to offer Illinois Secure Choice have passed — businesses of these sizes should act now to avoid penalties

 A growth fund: An index fund that tracks the S&P 500

 Given the focus on passively managed funds, Illinois Secure Choice is able to offer low annual expense fees compared to other current state-sponsored retirement plans.
 The plan’s annual expense ratio is approximately 0.75%.
 This means that the average full-time uncovered worker eligible for Illinois Secure Choice making $38,000 and contributing the default 5% to his Roth IRA would contribute $1,900 and pay $14.25 in investment fees per year.
 The fund charges no fees for making withdrawals, changing contribution percentages, or moving monies between investment funds.
 Individuals making withdrawals before age 59 ½ are subject to applicable penalties, such as the 10% early distribution penalty from the IRS.
-However, there are specific early distribution penalty exceptions that allow participants to avoid the penalty tax if they withdraw before age 59 ½, including:
+However, there are specific early distribution penalty exceptions that allow participants to avoid the penalty tax.

 Four financial downsides of Illinois Secure Choice